 Are you feeling overwhelmed with life?
 Feeling overwhelmed at work?
 Or feeling overwhelmed in general, and having no idea why?
 While these are simple, listed below are 7 important things to remember about feeling overwhelmed and how to stop feeling overwhelmed.

-7 Simple (But Important) Things to Remember About Feeling Overwhelmed
+7 Things to Remember About Feeling Overwhelmed

 - YOU ARE NOT ALONE.
 Your experience of feeling overwhelmed is one that everyone has experienced at least once in their life.
-People have a tendency to make difficult moments like feeling overwhelmed something singular to them, consequently internalizing these moments.
+People have a tendency to make difficult moments like feeling overwhelmed by something singular to them, consequently internalizing these moments.
 People begin to feel like something is wrong with them and that feeling overwhelmed is their fault.
 But that is not true.
-This is detrimental to your mental health and only causes the feeling of overwhelmed to feel worse.
+This is detrimental to your mental health and only causes the feeling of being overwhelmed to feel worse.
 Remember you are not alone in feeling overwhelmed.
 Whether you know it or not, someone is feeling overwhelmed just like you.

 - Share your feelings with someone you trust.
 If you are feeling overwhelmed, tell someone.
 Your friends and family are your support system, and you do not have to suffer alone.
 Allow your friends and family to carry some of the weight.
 They may not understand everything about what you are experiencing but having someone listen to you can help.
 Knowing people care is important and they may surprise you and offer help you didn’t know you needed.